 Home Inspections: Benefits for Buyers and Sellers

-Discover issues before you own
+Discover issues before you purchase

-What does the Inspector Include?
+What does the Inspection Include?

 Home inspector in Kingston Ontario checking an electrical panel | Century 21 Lanthorn Real Estate Ltd.